marbl/canu/README.md

 ## Install:

-* The easiest way to get started is to download a [release](http://github.com/marbl/canu/releases).
-Installing with a 'package manager' is not encouraged.
+* The easiest way to get started is to download a binary [release](http://github.com/marbl/canu/releases).

+* Installing with a 'package manager' is not encouraged, but if you have no other choice:
+  * Conda: `conda install -c conda-forge -c bioconda -c defaults canu`
+  * Homebrew: `brew install brewsci/bio/canu`

 * Alternatively, you can use the latest unreleased version from the source code.
 This version has not undergone the same testing as a release and so may have unknown bugs or issues generating sub-optimal assemblies.
 We recommend the release version for most users.